 Registration changes may be processed through the second week of the semester without withdrawal grades, although a fee will be charged for changes after 5:00 p.m. of week one of each term.
 Specific dates for the drop/add period are published in the academic calendar.

 A student may drop a course during the drop/add period without instructor permission.
-After the first five days of the semester, courses may be added only with instructor permission.
+After the first five days of the semester, courses may be added only with the instructor's signature.